AkshayKapoor024/featured-projects/Schedulo/README.md

   - Leave feedback text
   - Submit star rating (1–5)
 - Feedback is visible on event page (public/private based on host choice)

-`![Feedback UI](# "Path: ./screenshots/feedback.png")`
+- Your feedbacks section allows users can see past feedbacks and can directly navigate to them `![Feedback UI](# "Path: ./screenshots/feedback.png")`

 ---